icinganalysis/icinganalysis.github.io/content/NACA-TN-2569.md

 are similar and show an inverse relation between average liquid-water content and maximum horizontal extent of icing situations.
-The majority of observations on which the estimated curve is based were taken in cuniuliforni clouds, whereas a large majority of observations on which the measured curve is based were in stratiform clouds.
+The majority of observations on which the estimated curve is based were taken in cumuliform clouds, whereas a large majority of observations on which the measured curve is based were in stratiform clouds.
 This difference probably accounts for the higher liquid-water content indicated for short distances by the estimated curve, as the liquid-water content